Enjoy Travel to Japan!

 Access Information

-2. Take a bus for about 10 minutes from the station and get off at "Toshogu Shrine Entrance".
+2. From the station take a bus for about 10 minutes and get off at "Tōshō-gū Iriguchi" (Tōshō-gū Entrance).

-• There is parking nearby, but it tends to be crowded during the tourist season, so try to arrive early.
+• There are parking lots nearby, but they can be crowded during the tourist season, so try to arrive early.

-It is common to access via Tokyo Station from Narita Airport or Haneda Airport, and then take the Tobu Nikko Line.
+The usual route is via Tokyo Station from Narita or Haneda Airport, then take the Tobu Nikko Line to Nikkō.

 Useful Information for Travelers

-• There are set tickets and group discounts available, so please check the official website for the latest information.
+• Combination tickets and group discounts are available—please check the official website for the latest information.

-• Rinnoji Temple: An important temple in Nikko alongside Futarasan Shrine.
+• Rinnō-ji: An important temple in Nikkō, alongside Nikkō Futarasan Shrine.

-• Kegon Falls: One of Japan's three famous waterfalls, about 30 minutes by car from Toshogu Shrine.
+• Kegon Falls: One of Japan’s three famous waterfalls, about a 30-minute drive from Tōshō-gū.

-A. As a guide, it takes about 2 hours to visit the main spots in the shrine grounds, and an additional 30 minutes if including Okusha.
+A. As a guideline, allow about 2 hours to see the main spots on the grounds; add another 30 minutes if you plan to visit Okusha (the inner shrine).

-A. Pamphlets in English, Chinese, and Korean are available, and some information boards are multilingual.
+A. Pamphlets are available in English, Chinese, and Korean, and some signboards have multilingual support.

-A. Some areas have ramps, but there are places with many stairs such as Okusha, so it is recommended to check in advance.
+A. Some areas have ramps, but places like Okusha have many stairs, so we recommend checking accessibility details in advance.

 Q. When is the best season to visit?

-A. Spring and autumn are particularly popular.
-The cherry blossom season (mid-April) and the autumn foliage season (late October to early November) see especially high numbers of visitors.
+A. Spring and autumn are especially popular.
+The cherry blossom season (mid-April) and the autumn leaves season (late October to early November) attract many visitors.

 Conclusion

-Nikko Toshogu Shrine is a special place where Japan's history, culture, and nature blend together.
+Nikkō Tōshō-gū is a special place where Japanese history, culture, and nature come together.

 Be sure to visit and experience its charm for yourself!